usnistgov/dastard/doc/DASTARD.md

 ## DASTARD as an RPC server

-DASTARD replaces an earlier pair of programs (`ndfb_server` and `matter`) that were written in C++.
+DASTARD replaces an earlier pair of programs ([`ndfb_server`](https://bitbucket.org/nist_microcal/nasa_daq/src/master/) and [`matter`](https://bitbucket.org/nist_microcal/nasa_daq/src/master/)) that were written in C++.
 Each contains both the code to perform any underlying DAQ activities and a GUI to permit users to control the programs.
 One key design decision for DASTARD was to split the DAQ work and the GUI front-end into two separate programs.1 By splitting the DAQ work from the control GUI, we were able to write each in a language best suited to the job.
 GUIs are really complicated, and writing a Qt5 GUI in Python is considerably easier than writing it in C++ (though it is still far from easy).

 The way the GUI(s) communicate with DASTARD is by having DASTARD operate a server for Remote Procedure Calls (RPCs).
 The specific protocol used is JSON-RPC, in which the function calls, argument lists, and results are represented as JSON objects.
+We are using [JSON-RPC version 1.0](https://www.jsonrpc.org/specification_v1).
+It is implemented by a Go package, [net/rpc/jsonrpc](https://pkg.go.dev/net/rpc/jsonrpc).

-The main DASTARD program (dastard/dastard.go) is simple.
+The main DASTARD program (`dastard/dastard.go`) is simple.
 It performs one startup task then launches three parallel tasks.
 The startup task uses the viper configuration manager (http://github.com/spf13/viper) to read a configuration file `$HOME/.dastard/config.yaml` that restores much of the configuration from the last run of DASTARD.
 If a global configuration` /etc/dastard/config.yaml/` exists, that will be read before the user’s main configuration.
 The parallel tasks are:

-1. Start and keep open a log.Logger in dastard.problemLogger that writes to a rotating set of files in $HOME/.dastard/logs/
+1. Start and keep open a [`log.Logger`](https://pkg.go.dev/log#Logger) in `dastard.problemLogger` that writes to a rotating set of files in `$HOME/.dastard/logs/`
 2. Launch `RunClientUpdater()` in a goroutine.
 It is used to publish status updates on a ZMQ Publisher socket.
 The GUI client Dastard-commander and any other control/monitoring clients learn the state of DASTARD by ZMQ-subscribing to this socket.
 3. Call `RunRPCServer()`.
 When it returns notify the `RunClientUpdater` goroutine to terminate, then end the program.